 It certainly made the anti-apartheid movement seem less threatening and more agreeable, as common ground was found from left to right.
 The farmers and boers, could now talk to the comrades about agrarian reform, without having an anti-Marxist cadenza.
 The commies could pave the way to ecosocialism, not with bulldozers and barricades, but by saving water, growing organic food and recycling campaigns.

-A recurring theme of all of my writing from this period, was the introduction of the concept of ‘ecological sustainable development’, which followed from the Brundtland Commission.
+A recurring theme of all of my writing from this period, linking apartheid and the environment, was the introduction of the concept of ‘ecological sustainable development’, which followed from the Brundtland Commission.
 I had ordered a book called ‘Our Common Future’ from a catalogue put out by David Philip Publishers.
 I proceeded to publish a review.
 This was soon followed by essays and articles and an entire supplement geared towards the concept.
 Calling the late Barney Desai of the PAC for comment I received word that policy would soon be forthcoming, likewise Trevor Manual of the ANC issued forth as South carried the general theme alongside the release of political prisoners and unbanning of organisations.